Dates

 04.06.2021 – LOFFT Das Theater, Leipzig

+In ‘What is left’, Overhead Project tells of the beauty and brutality of the world's everyday social fashion walks.
 Somewhere between catwalk and military parade, passive voyeurism and solidary dependence, the situation on stage varies from appropriation to individual experience, from spatial distribution to division and allocation.
-In “What is left” five performers occupy the space and are simultaneously taken over by it.
+Five performers occupy the space and are simultaneously taken over by it.
+Bodies get their appearance close and discreetly and at the same time are presented in an ominous way.
+In the midst of distorted gestures, giddy confidence and pulsating bodies, an energy arises that spirals upwards into the heights of space.

 Starting point for "What is left"